Nokia to sell new Lumia phone through Verizon Wireless

-HELSINKI Nokia NOK1V.HE will sell a new high-end smartphone through U.S. carrier Verizon Wireless, it said on Friday, aiming to expand its share in the high-margin premium market after years of falling behind Samsung (005930.KS) and Apple Inc (AAPL.O).
+HELSINKI Nokia will sell a new high-end smartphone through U.S. carrier Verizon Wireless, it said on Friday, aiming to expand its share in the high-margin premium market after years of falling behind Samsung and Apple Inc.

-The new Lumia 928, priced at $99 if customers mail-in a $50 rebate and agree to a two-year deal with Verizon Wireless (VZ.N) (VOD.L), is similar to the 920 model currently sold through AT&T (T.N), but is lighter and slightly different in appearance.
+The new Lumia 928, priced at $99 if customers mail-in a $50 rebate and agree to a two-year deal with Verizon Wireless, is similar to the 920 model currently sold through AT&T, but is lighter and slightly different in appearance.

 It weighs 162 grams compared with 185 grams for the 920, which some critics had said was too heavy.